 Salary sacrifice schemes still remain popular, despite the fact that from 5th April many schemes will no longer offer the income tax perks that they are known for.
 A number of initiatives (including pension contributions, childcare and cycle-to-work schemes) remain exempt from these changes, however, and can continue can make a big difference in helping employee pay go further.

-Distinct from salary and employee benefits, employee recognition has an important role to play in motivating and engaging staff.
+Distinct from salary and employee benefits, recognition has an important role to play in motivating and engaging staff.
 Moreover, you don’t necessarily need any budget to recognise your employee’s achievements.
 From simply saying “thank you” (this study by Glassdoor found that 70% of employees said they’d feel better about themselves and their efforts if their boss thanked them more regularly) to facilitating better peer-to-peer recognition (such as allowing staff to nominate each other for non-financial awards) there are many ways to achieve this.
 In terms of giving employee recognition, work-related awards and learning and developments awards are both cost effective ways of celebrating your staff’s achievements.
 For example, a survey by McKinsey found that praise from management, leadership attention and having the opportunity to lead projects are more effective motivators than cash, pay rises or stock.
 And much has been written about the fact that, for many, having the opportunity for learning and development is increasingly more important than financial incentives when it comes to job satisfaction.

 Where possible offer flexible working